How to Make Money with Mobile Proxies. Economics and Business Calculations.

 ups_cost = 210 # UPS cost (in USD)

-# Equipment lifespan (in years)
+# Equipment service life (in years)

 server_lifetime = 4